-This document specifies a test protocol for calculating the energy efficiency of internal ac-dc power supplies.
+This document specifies a test protocol for calculating the energy efficiency of internal ac-dc and dc-dc power supplies.
 Internal power supplies are located in the same housing as the product that they power.
 An example of this type of power supply is a desktop computer power supply that has multiple output voltages: +12 V, +5 V, +3.3 V, and -12 V (See Appendix B).
 External power supplies - often referred to as ac adapters - are contained in a housing separate from the devices they power and are not included in the scope of this document.
-In addition, ac-ac voltage conversion equipment such as ac transformers and dc-dc voltage conversion equipment are not included in the scope of this document.
-The test protocol in this document applies specifically to single-phase or three-phase internal power supplies that meet the following criteria:
+The test protocol in this document applies specifically to power supplies that meet the following criteria:

 - i.
 Power supplies that have detailed input and output ratings on their name plate or in available literature from their manufacturer, specifying the maximum loads that can safely be placed on each individual dc output voltage bus and, where necessary, groupings of those voltage busses - ii.
-Power supplies that have industry standard connectors that allow the dc output voltage busses to be connected and disconnected from the powered product non-destructively - iii.
+Power supplies that have connectors that allow the dc output voltage busses to be connected and disconnected from the powered product non-destructively - iii.
 Power supplies that can be easily detached from the housing of the product they power without causing harm to other circuits and components of the product

 Power supplies physically integrated within the main circuit board of the device they are powering are specifically not covered by this test procedure, as are power supplies that have a combination of ac and dc output voltage busses.
 Building upon the efficiency test protocol outlined in Section 4.3 of IEEE Std.
-1515-2000, IEEE Recommended Practice for Electronic Power Subsystems: Parameter Definitions, Test Conditions, and Test Methods, this test protocol establishes consistent loading guidelines for ac-dc internal power supplies.
+1515-2000, IEEE Recommended Practice for Electronic Power Subsystems: Parameter Definitions, Test Conditions, and Test Methods, this test protocol establishes consistent loading guidelines for ac-dc and dc-dc internal power supplies.